cwi-dis/2immerse-editor/docs/live_tool_support.md

 An event has a `tt:name` attribute and a `<tt:parameters>` child element (with `<tt:parameter name= parameter= type= required= />` children).
 An event has optional attributes `tt:target` (XPath indicating where the copy should be inserted), `tt:verb`, `tt:modVerb`, `tt:longdesc` and `tt:previewUrl`.

+A second set of parameters is stored inside `<tt:readyparameters>`, these should be automatic (`tt:type='set'`) and will be set during triggering.

-There is a second set of parameters `<tt:modparameters>` to signify the parameters that can be changed with _modify_ (which is probably a different set of parameters than those for _trigger_).
+There is a third set of parameters `<tt:modparameters>` to signify the parameters that can be changed with _modify_ (usually these will be `set` type parameters to end the event).

 The `value` can be an _Attribute Value Template_, in which case the expression is evaluated and the result stored in the attribute to be modified.

-At the moment, exactly two AVTs are implemented (hardcoded), to record current time point and duration and another one to refer to the value entered by the user (the default).
+At the moment, exactly three AVTs are implemented (hardcoded), to record current time point and duration and another one to refer to the value entered by the user (the default).
 These are used to set the `tl:dur` attribute of `tl:sleep` elements dynamically.
 See the examples above for how to use these:

 - `{tt:clock(..)}` refers to the current clock value progress of the parent element.
 This corresponds roughly to the current time in the presentation.
 - `{tt:clock(.)}` refers to the current clock value progress of the current element.
 This corresponds roughly to the current duration of the current element.